suricatecastorp/data_camp_thinkers/README.md

 ## Introduction

 In this project, we are interested in the thinkers who have influenced the history of mankind.
 We know that a thinker is inspired by some of his predecessors and will also influence his successors.
-The aim of this project is to determine the veracity of the existence of an influence of thought between two people.
+The aim of this project is to determine the existence of an influence of thought between two people.

 ## Description of the data set